 The realities of delivering on this charter, of course, are multi-dimensional and complex.
-SU Queensland provides a wide range of services to schools, churches, and community groups across Australia, including youth camps, school chaplains, community engagement programs, and training and support for counselors and youth workers.
+SU Queensland provides a wide range of services to schools, churches, and community groups across Australia, including youth camps, school chaplains, community engagement programs, and training and support for youth workers.

 Keeping it all running smoothly involves managing large and diverse volumes of data—and that can be a complex challenge in itself.
 “We needed to integrate our data and make it vastly more accessible to more people in more places,” said James Angus, Service Evolution Manager for SU Queensland.

 Two core challenges, one focal point

 More specifically, James and his team were focused on solving two immediate challenges.
 “A couple of years ago, our Field Development Managers began taking on new responsibilities for managing multiple services, and we needed a better picture of who was doing what within each of our territories,” he said.

 “Also, our marketing and fundraising teams were hitting limits on what our CRM system could do for them,” he said.
 “We needed better ways to email our prospective donors, do digital advertising, and track our communications and results over time.”